TheMattBurglar/Raspberry-Pi-5-NAS-Build/README.md

 ## 🧱 OS & Boot Setup

-- Imaged Pi OS Bookworm to NVMe using Raspberry Pi Imager
+- Imaged Pi OS Bookworm to NVMe using Raspberry Pi Imager and a USB to M.2 NVMe Drive Enclosure
+  - Note: NVMe SSDs are far more reliable than SD cards.
+It may be enticing to use an SD card for the OS, and then NVMe SSDs just for storage, but trust me, it's better to not use SD cards at all.
+When the OS drive starts to get corrupted (and SD cards do that a lot), they spread that corruption around to the other drives.
+This setup has more than enough slots for NVMe drives.
+Use one as an OS drive, if you want modularity.
 - Changed default username and hostname
 - Enabled SSH using public-key authentication only
 - Assembled hardware, installed NVMe into Pi 5 and booted